awsdocs/amazon-redshift-management-guide/doc_source/configuring-db-encryption-console.md

 ## Configuring Amazon Redshift to Use an HSM Using the Amazon Redshift console<a name="manage-HSM-console"></a>

-You can use the following procedures to specify HSM connection and configuration information for Amazon Redshift by using the Amazon Redshift console\.
+You can use the following procedures to specify HSM connection and configuration information for Amazon Redshift by using the Amazon Redshift console\.<a name="create-hsm-connection-task"></a>

 **To create an HSM Connection**